eslint/eslint/docs/rules/prefer-rest-params.md

 # Suggest using the rest parameters instead of `arguments` (prefer-rest-params)

-There is rest parameters in ES2015.
+There are rest parameters in ES2015.
-We can use that feature for variadic functions instead of `arguments` variable.
+We can use that feature for variadic functions instead of the `arguments` variable.

-`arguments` does not have methods of `Array.prototype`, so it's inconvenience a bit.
+`arguments` does not have methods of `Array.prototype`, so it's a bit of an inconvenience.

 ## Rule Details